Adam Isacson

 Commissioner Magnus said on July 8 that despite the “reins” incident, “the vast majority of Border Patrol Agents and U.S. Customs and Border Protection personnel acted with honor and integrity and provided an unprecedented response to the situation in Del Rio.”

 While that could be accurate for much of the Del Rio migration event, the OPR report’s scope does not go beyond what happened in the approximate half-hour on September 19 when the horse patrol was caught on camera.
 Much of the report, in fact, describes scenes that are already familiar to anyone who has reviewed the much-publicized footage.
-Migrant rights groups like the Haitian Bridge Alliance and Robert F. Kennedy Human Rights have documented other alleged abuses in the context of the Del Rio event.
+Migrant rights groups like the Haitian Bridge Alliance and Robert F. Kennedy Human Rights have other alleged abuses in the context of the Del Rio event.

 Critics of the OPR report have meanwhile lamented that investigators did not speak to a single Haitian migrant about what happened.
 Among those who would have been available is Mirard Joseph, the man whose shirt was grabbed by a horse-mounted agent in one famous image.
 Joseph was removed to Haiti and is suing the U.S. government.